-Rail company tells travellers to avoid trains until January 9
+Network Rail tells travellers to avoid trains until January 9

 The Independent calculates that 250,000 trains will be cancelled between today and 8 January.

-The warning is the latest blow to passengers as they hope to head home for Christmas- and for those already home, place their back to office plans in jeapardy.
+The warning is the latest blow to passengers as they hope to head home for Christmas.

 In normal years, trains normally finish at mid-evening on Christmas Eve.
-But RMT union members working for Network Rail stop work at 6pm, and train operators are racing to get rolling stock and staff back to depots before the walk-out begins.
+But RMT union members working for Network Rail stop working at 6pm, and train operators are racing to get rolling stock and staff back to depots before the walkout begins.

 Last trains from many locations are in the morning, with all services ending by mid-afternoon.